KKBQ

-KKBQ (92.9 FM), branded as "The New 93Q", is a commercial FM radio station with a country music format.
+KKBQ (92.9 FM), branded as "93Q Country", is a commercial radio station with a country music format.
 KKBQ is licensed to Pasadena, Texas, serving the Greater Houston area.
-The station is owned by Cox Radio and is part of its Houston radio cluster including 107.5 KGLK, 106.9 KHPT & 97.1 KTHT.
-Studios and offices are in Suite 2300 at 3 Post Oak Central in the Uptown district in Houston, Texas, United States and the transmitter site is near Missouri City off Farm-to-Market Road 2234.
+The station is owned by Urban One, and is part of a Houston radio cluster that includes KGLK, KHPT, KMJQ and KBXX.
+Studios and offices are located in Suite 2300 at 3 Post Oak Central in the Uptown district in Houston, and its transmitter site is near Missouri City off Farm-to-Market Road 2234.

-KKBQ has been nominated twice for Country Music Association awards for Best Radio Station in a Large Market, winning once.
-It was honored with a NAB Marconi award in 2013 for Country Station of the Year and again in 2014 as Major Market Station of the Year.
-The station has also won the Billboard/Airplay Monitor Radio Awards award for Best Country Station three times.

 History

-Early Years
+Early years

-The station signed on at 92.5 FM in August 1962 as KLVL-FM, Houston's first Spanish language FM station, "La Voz Latina".
+The station signed on at 92.5 FM in August 1962 as KLVL-FM, Houston's first Spanish-language FM station, "La Voz Latina".

 In 1969, the station's original owner, Felix Morales, sold station for $175,000 in cash to Sudbrink Broadcasting.
-The callsign was changed to KFMZ, its transmitter facilities located on the top of the Pasadena State Bank building (demolished in July 2019), operating with 15 kilowatts effective radiated power.
-Due to complaints from KFMK, the calls were changed to KYED (on air moniker was "Keyed"), airing paid religious programming during the day and oldies at night.
+The callsign was changed to KFMZ and the format changed to MOR during the day and oldies at night.
+Its transmitter facilities were located on the top of the Pasadena State Bank building (demolished in July 2019), operating with 15 kilowatts effective radiated power.
+Due to complaints from KFMK, the calls were changed to KYED (on air moniker was "Keyed"), which aired paid religious programming during the day and oldies at night.

 Beautiful "Kind 92" KYND

 After upgrading to a powerful 100,000–watt signal atop the new One Shell Plaza in 1971 to cover the entire Houston market, the station changed its call letters to KYND ("Kind 92") and adopted the syndicated Beautiful Music format of Stereo Radio Productions.
 Soon after this upgrade, Sudbrink sold KYND for over $2 million, over a tenfold return on his original investment.
 KYND grew to be the dominant beautiful music outlet in Houston, and in 1976 became the first FM radio station to top the Houston radio ratings.
-In the late summer of 1982, KYND moved from 92.5 MHz to 92.9 MHz to accommodate the incoming 92.1 FM in Seabrook, Texas.